craigbarnes/lua-gumbo/README.md

 * `tag`: The tag name.
 Normalized to lower case for valid tags, verbatim for unrecognized ones.
-* `attrs`: A table of attributes associated with the element.
+* `attr`: A table of attributes associated with the element.
 Fields are `name="value"` pairs.

 Elements are the only nodes with a `tag` field and can be identified simply